jaindinkar/micropython_datalogger_esp8266/README.md

 # micropython_datalogger_esp8266

 A simple MicroPython script for data logging environmental sensors on ESP8266 board with OLED data display.
-This project follows SemVer-v2.0.0 guidelines for it's new releases/tags.
 Libs used in this project are freezed(.mpy), using [mpy-cross](https://github.com/micropython/micropython/tree/master/mpy-cross).
+Original source file is also included, checkout <kbd>driver-libs</kbd> directory.
+Libs under this directory can be changed and recompiled to suit your needs but it's seldom required unless you know what you are doing.
+Happy Hacking!!

+** This project follows SemVer-v2.0.0 guidelines for it's new releases/tags.

 ## Project Setup:
 Wiring Diagram: